vanessa-kang/tp/docs/UserGuide.md

 # User Guide for PlanNUS

 Hello user of PlanNUS!
-Welcome to our user guide for our humble software.
+Welcome to our user guide for our software.
 In this user guide, you can find information regarding how to use PlanNUS and the common questions asked with regards to the usage of PlanNUS.
 We hope you find this software useful and we wish you all the best for your academic journey in NUS.

 ## Overview